Platforms:PC (Reviewed), PS4, Xbox One

 As you make your way from stage to stage, you’ll earn XP and level up your robotic character, unlocking new gear, weapons, armor, and paint jobs.
 You’ll find these items as drops in various random locations in each level.
 What’s more, the XP scales with higher difficulties as you’ll earn bonuses for completing each stage on the tougher settings (there are three difficulty settings).
 You’ll also find more XP (as well as ammo) scattered around each level, attempting to reward players for exploration and veering off the narrow path.
 Unfortunately, leveling up your character loses its appeal since you’re able to just respawn after every death with reckless abandon, meaning it really doesn’t matter how strong your character is.

 It’s not all doom and gloom for Livelock though, as there are a few fun moments in the game.
 Boss battles can be tough and enjoyable, but again, if you’re able to respawn whenever you die, their potential enjoyment is greatly diminished.
-As far as the look of Livelock is concerned, its design and art is very finicky.
+As far as the look of Livelock is concerned, its design and art are very finicky.
 Some items, like the various lasers, the robots themselves, and the game’s color palette all look great, but the game’s environments (which all look similar to one another) don’t look as good as they could, with muddy textures and an overall same-looking aesthetic.
 As I played through, I couldn’t help but wonder if a new-looking environment and some new mechanics would make an appearance.
 Instead, each stage felt like a familiar experience.
 What’s more, there are significant frame rate issues that also take away from what could be an enjoyable experience.

 Livelock is a game that’s cool in concept but lacks the proper execution.
 I’m not sure how long the game had been in development for before being released, but it feels like it could’ve used another few months to smooth it out and make some tweaks.
 Sure, it’s an enjoyable game at its core, but the framerate issues, respawn mechanic and cheesy dialogue hold it back from being a must-play game.